Intern: John Robles

 Supervisor: Andrea Arenas, Communications and Policy Coordinator

-Interviewer: Ms. Arenas, can you tell us your position at the Labor Counsel for Latin American Advancement and what your organization does?
+Interviewer: Ms. Arenas, can you tell us your position at the Labor Council for Latin American Advancement and what your organization does?

 Interviewer: John, what kind of work do you participate in as an intern here?

 John: There’s actually quite a broad range of tasks I have here.
 I research policy, contact speakers, get [their] information down and organize events — a lot goes towards getting the conference ready.
 Every day, I spend about twenty minutes online researching news.
 From there, I go on to my other responsibilities.
 Throughout the day we might be asked to do other tasks.

 Interviewer: Ms. Arenas, what are your roles and responsibilities as communications and policy coordinator?

 Ms. Arenas: We try to stay very relevant on social media so every day we make a post.
 We try to find a relevant article and write a caption to share on our social media outlets.
 We start the day like that.
 I also write media statements, press releases and schedule media, and interviews for our executive director.
 I’m also in charge of filming when there are protests, and editing video.
 We’re always looking for topics that affect the Latino and immigrant community.